Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and the Wishart process for dynamic hypothesis testing: Introduction

-In this paper, we compare a Bayesian approach to dynamic functional connectivity testing with the more common frequentist sliding-window approach.
+Both the frequentist and the Bayesian approach lead to an answer as to whether a connection is truly dynamic.
+However, in the steps leading to the statistical test there are several modeling choices that affect the final conclusion.
+In this paper, we investigate the impact of typical assumptions in these pipelines, such as the size of the sliding-window, or the expected kind of autocorrelations in a Bayesian model.
+While the combination of sliding-window estimation with frequentist testing is widely established, Bayesian alternatives are much less common.
+Here, we adopt a recently introduced Bayesian nonparametric approach, known as the Wishart process~\cite{wilson2010generalised,kampman2024time,huijsdens2024robust}.
+This approach is particularly suited for testing the impact of modeling assumptions, as different expectations on the kind of dynamics can be expressed explicitly by selecting the corresponding covariance function~\cite{kampman2024time,huijsdens2024robust}.
+In addition, we introduce a Bayesian hypothesis test using the Wishart process estimate.

 The paper is organized as follows.
-In Section~\ref{section:methods}, we first describe the sliding-window method and the Bayesian approach using a Wishart process~\cite{heaukulani2019scalable, wilson2010generalised}.
+In Section~\ref{section:methods}, we first describe the sliding-window method and the Wishart process.
 We then recap the traditional frequentist test for dynamic connectivity, and introduce a Bayesian statistical test for dynamic functional connectivity.
-In Section~\ref{section:simulation_results}, we compare the two frameworks using simulation studies and show how, with the Bayesian method, uncertainty quantification can provide more information about dynamic functional connectivity.
+In Section~\ref{section:simulation_results}, we compare the two frameworks using simulation studies and show how, with the Bayesian Wishart process method, uncertainty quantification can provide more information about dynamic functional connectivity.
 Moreover, in Section~\ref{section:empirical_results}, we illustrate the use of both frameworks on a task-based fMRI data from the Human Connectome Project~\cite{van2013wu}.
 Finally, in Section~\ref{section:discussion}, we conclude our comparison and discuss future directions of research.